Morocco Details

 Today, we say goodbye after our wonderful time in magical Morocco.

-Breakfast and final packing
+Breakfast and final packing.

 Drive to Casablanca (3-hour taxi drive) to catch your return flight home.